ckb-next/ckb-next/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
+## How to Title:
+Device Name - Description
+> "K95 Platinum XT - Not Recognised"

 ## Due Diligence
 - Check if device is supported [here.](#)
 - Search in open and closed [Issues](https://github.com/ckb-next/ckb-next/issues) for similar bugs.